quenktechnologies/preconditions/README.md

 [polate](https://github.com/quenktechnologies/polate).
 Anything between `{ }` is
 treated as a context variable and is looked up, if not found, it is left as is.

-For MapFailures a property `$key` is added to the context so templates can retrieve the name of the property.
-With ListFailures, it is `$index`.
+For ObjectFailures a property `$key` is added to the context so templates can retrieve the name of the property.
+With ArrayFailures, it is `$index`.

-Prefix a key in the context passed to a MapFailure's explain with the key name followed by the precondition, example : `myKey.lengthCheck' and that template will be given priority, if not any key corresponding to `myKey` will be used or `lengthCheck` if that does not exist.
+Prefix a key in the context passed to a ObjectFailure's explain with the key name followed by the precondition, example : `myKey.lengthCheck' and that template will be given priority, if not any key corresponding to `myKey` will be used or `lengthCheck` if that does not exist.